Leading brands, retailers, and packaging companies work towards 100% reusable, recyclable or compostable packaging by 2025 or earlier

 The Ellen MacArthur Foundation is calling for the whole industry to follow their lead.
 As a second step, industry pioneers must ensure their packaging is being recycled, reused or composted in practice, and is made of recycled content.

-Nestlé joined the list in April 2018.
+Nestlé joined the list in April 2018 and Colgate-Palmolive joined in June 2018.
 For full details of its ambitions, see below.

 Amcor is leading the development and manufacture of packaging that is better for the environment, customers and consumers – by being the first global packaging company pledging to develop all its packaging to be recyclable or reusable by 2025, significantly increasing its use of recycled material, and helping drive consistently greater recycling of packaging around the world.